Audio/MIDI multitrack recording software

 Input channel selector

-A small down pointing triangle appears on the right hand side of an audio track's Rec button.
-Clicking this triangle pops up the input channel selector.
+A small downward-pointing triangle appears on the right-hand side of an audio track's Rec button.
+Clicking this triangle opens the input channel selector.
 The input channel is displayed on the Rec button itself.
-The input channel selector features small level meters if at least one audio track Rec button is engaged.
+The input channel selector features small level meters.

 Recording Levels